 “Firm Gathering Agreements” shall have the meaning set forth in the LLC Agreement.

+“Firm Gathering Agreements Start Date” shall mean the date that Gathering Service commences under the terms and conditions of Section 3.1 of the Firm Gathering Agreements

-“Firm Schedules” shall mean the schedules attached to both of the Firm Gathering Agreements as Schedule II, as amended from time to time, which specifically sets forth the Capacity rights of the Member shippers.“Gas” shall mean natural gas in its natural state, produced from wells, including casinghead gas produced with crude oil, natural gas from gas wells, vaporized liquefied natural gas, methane, and other gaseous hydrocarbons.
+“Firm Schedules” shall mean the schedules attached to both of the Firm Gathering Agreements as Schedule II, as amended from time to time, which specifically sets forth the Capacity rights of the Member shippers.
+Solely for the purposes of this Agreement, in the event the In-Service Date occurs prior to the Firm Gathering Agreements Start Date the capacities under the Firm Schedules for the periods from the In-Service Date up to the Firm Gathering Agreement Start Date shall be deemed to equal the capacities set forth in the Firm Schedules for the October 2000.

+“Gas” shall mean natural gas in its natural state, produced from wells, including casinghead gas produced with crude oil, natural gas from gas wells, vaporized liquefied natural gas, methane, and other gaseous hydrocarbons.

 "Gathering Service" shall mean the provision by the Company of natural gas gathering service for all shippers including, without limitation, all third party and Member shippers, in the manner more specifically set forth in the Gathering Service Operating Schedule attached to the Member Firm Gathering Agreement as such schedule may be revised from time to time.